Captain Paul Cuffe

 Paul Cuffe’s life and letters mark an important chapter in American history.
 In 2017, we celebrated the two-hundredth anniversary of his life.

-The 2018 redesign of Captain Paul Cuffe Park will quadruple the footprint of the existing park and, in collaboration with an advisory committee, the Museum will install interpretive outdoor exhibits.
+The 2018 redesign of Captain Paul Cuffe Park quadruples the footprint of the existing park and is located adjacent to the site where Cuffe operated his store, Cuffe & Howards.

 The papers of Paul Cuffe in the Museum’s Archives consist of rich materials spanning the period 1811-1828.